 My books include Subjectivity and Otherness (MIT Press, 2007); The Italian Difference (Re.press, 2009 (edited with Alberto Toscano); Lacan and Philosophy (Re.press, 2014); Italian Thought Today (Routledge, 2014); The Not-Two: Logic and God in Lacan (MIT Press, 2016); The Virtual Point of Freedom (Northwestern University Press, 2016); and Zhelanie i Naslazdenie (Skifia Print, 2020).
 I translated books by Agamben and Virno into English and by Žižek into Italian.

-Currently, I am Senior Lecturer in Philosophy at Newcastle University (UK), where I am also serving as co-convenor of the Faculty Research Group in Critical Theory.
+Presently, I am Senior Lecturer in Philosophy at Newcastle University (UK), where I am also serving as co-convenor of the Faculty Research Group in Critical Theory and Practice.
 I teach at the European Graduate School (EGS).
 I was previously Professor of Modern European Thought at the University of Kent, where I founded and directed the Centre for Critical Thought.
 I held visiting positions at institutions in the UK, continental Europe, the US, and Asia.
 I served as director of the GSH - Genoa School of Humanities in Italy.
 I am the editor of a book series on Italian radical thought (“Insubordinations”) at the MIT Press.